-Memory and disk resources are also important.
+This section evaluates the memory and disk overheads of the system.
 Memory is consumed by both the device driver and the daemon, while disk space is used to store nonvolatile profile data.

 As described in Section 4, the device driver maintains a hash table and a pair of overflow buffers for each processor in non-pageable kernel memory.
 In all of our experiments, each overflow buffer held 8K samples and each hash table held 16K samples, for a total of 512KB of kernel memory per processor.